cauwulixuan/process_status_exporter/README.md

 Usage:
 python process_status_exporter.py process_info.txt

 You can simply change the process_info.txt file to add or remove the process name you want to monitor.

-after register in Prometheus server, results in url (http://hostname:9108/metrics) are as blow:
+After register in Prometheus server, results in url (http://hostname:9108/metrics) are as blow:
 ```
 # HELP process_virtual_memory_bytes Virtual memory size in bytes.
 # TYPE process_virtual_memory_bytes gauge